webplatform/docs/css/data_types/string/index.md

 |Content=The CSS escape character is the backslash ('''\''').
 There are two ways to create an escape sequence:

 * as a backslash followed by the special character (e.g., '''\"''' for a double quote or '''\\''' for a backslash);
-* as a backslash followed by a hexadecimal number representing the unicode value (e.g.,  '''\22''' for a double quote, '''\263A''' for a smiley face or '''\a''' for a line break).
+* as a backslash followed by a hexadecimal number representing the unicode value (e.g.,  '''\22''' for a double quote, '''\263A''' for a smiley face or '''\a''' for a line break); either lowercase or uppercase letters may be used for the hexadecimal digits.

 Unicode characters may also be entered directly, if the file is saved with the correct encoding and a [[css/atrules/@charset| <code>@charset</code> rule]] is declared at the top of the stylesheet file (for embedded style blocks, an equivalent charset declaration must be made in the HTML/XML).